neallawson/yt-id/docs/ISSUES.md

   - clear `duplicate` rows explicitly.
   Keep it dry-run by default (print what would be removed; require `--apply`).

+### Title required, artist optional — DONE 2026-09-22
+- **Resolution:** a move requires a title.
+Artist and genre are optional unless `classify --require-artist` or `--require-genre` is set.
+An override with no title stays in review, even with `action: move`.
+A title with no artist is filed with no `<Artist>/` folder.
+Covered by tests in `tests/test_classify.py` and `tests/test_plan.py`.

 ### Make genre optional everywhere (default artist-only moves) — DONE 2026-09-13
 - **Resolution:** genre is now optional by default. `decide()`/`classify_all()` default `allow_missing_genre=True`, and the per-video override branch honors it